-As we have seen over the past year in our election cycle, the internet has become a tool for the circulation and perpetuation of gross falsehoods and distortions.
-Unfortunately, we live in a post-fact society where fake news generates more engagement than truth on social media and has an enormous impact on shaping people’s viewpoints and beliefs.
+In it she describes how we have seen “over the past year in our election cycle, the internet has become a tool for the circulation and perpetuation of gross falsehoods and distortions.”

 In this light, I think you will find the following case study an unnerving example that speaks directly into Ghonim’s points.
 You will discover how the internet is used to crowd-source a witch hunt in an effort to publicly shame and ultimately commit social murder of innocent people.
 And finally, you will realize the sobering truth: That this could happen to anyone, including you.

 One Bloggers Attempt To Socially Murder Cultural Leader Marc Gafni: How To Manufacture A Sex Scandal

 There is a second piece on Medium, entitled “One Bloggers Attempt To Socially Murder Cultural Leader Marc Gafni: How To Manufacture A Sex Scandal“.
 In it, Engles calls out the tactics of one specific blogger but also putting that into a larger perspective:

 While the story itself has not drawn much attention outside of the relatively small new-age/ new-thought community, it serves as a classic example of how digital journalism (blogging) can be and is used in the post-truth/ post-fact era to publicly shame, bully, and disseminate lies across the web.

 In answering the question “Why should we care?”, she quotes Ralph Keyes